Quair Water

 The Quair Water is a tributary of the River Tweed in the Scottish Borders area of Scotland.
 Its name is related to Traquair.

 Etymology

 The name Quair has a Brittonic etymology.
-It may be derived from the element *wejr (<*wẹ:drā) meaning "a bend, something curved or twisted" (c.f.
-Middle Welsh gweir, Welsh gwair, gwŷr; in compounds).
+It may be derived from the element *wejr (<*wẹ:drā) meaning "a bend, something curved or twisted" (cf. Middle Welsh gweir, Welsh gwair, gwŷr; in compounds).
 The name could also descend from *wẹ:Σ- or *wiΣ, both forms of the root *wei which has a basic sense of "flowing", with the suffix –urā-.

 Quair may share an etymology with the rivers Wear and Wyre in Northern England, as well as the river-names preserved in place-names like Troqueer in Kirkcudbrightshire.